nbayazes/Inferno/readme.md

 # Building
 Requires Visual Studio 2022 with VCPKG integration

 Restore git submodules.
-Open the `sln` file and build.
+Open `Inferno.sln` file and build.
 If set up correctly dependencies will be fetched automatically using the VCPKG manifest.